helderlopes/MRC_creator/README.md

 - Click Generate!
 PS: You just need to configure it once.
 Afterwards, everything is saved on your windows registry.

-- Use .mrc files on GoldenCheetah (it already come with laps between steps), or another software that accepts it (like TrainerRoad).
+- Use .mrc (it already come with laps between steps) and/or .erg files on GoldenCheetah, or another software that accepts it (e.g. TrainerRoad).

 - Use .fit files on your Garmin device (if it accepts .fit file workouts).
 Just plug your device on computer and paste the .fit file on the Newfiles folder.

+- Use .zwo files on Zwift.
+To do the workout, drag the .zwo file into the Zwift workouts directory (\Documents\Zwift\Workouts\)

 ## Input File Format
 The input file have the same format as the one used in [TrainderDay](https://trainerday.com/)